Amber Heard supports Blake Lively after Justin Baldoni hired Johnny Depp’s PR team

 In a statement to NBC News, Heard said: “Social media is the absolute personification of the classic saying ‘A lie travels halfway around the world before truth can get its boots on.’
 I saw this firsthand and up close.
 It’s as horrifying as it is destructive.”

-Lively’s complaint states that Baldoni hired the crisis communications team to launch a “retaliatory social manipulation campaign” against her during the promotion of their film, with the aim of destroying her reputation.
+Lively’s complaint states that Baldoni hired Nathan’s The Agency Group (TAG PR) crisis communications team to launch a “retaliatory social manipulation campaign” against her during the promotion of their film, with the aim of destroying her reputation.

+In response to a request for comment from The Independent, Nathan provided a statement from lawyer Bryan Freedman, who is also representing Baldoni.

+“TAG PR must be the most powerful group of publicists the world has ever seen for it to be able to completely change the perception of both Amber Heard and Blake Lively,” said Freedman.

+“The only correlation between both individuals was that for decades every move they have made has been out there for everyone to see, widely filmed and documented for the public to make up their own minds - which they did, organically.

+“All you have to do is watch the interviews that still remain if they have not already been scrubbed by their crisis pr teams (which is apparently their crisis teams next move since that’s what crisis teams do, they protect their clients).”

-The lawsuit goes on to claim that Nathan delivered a plan to Baldoni that consisted of “social media mitigation,” which included “proactive fan posting” and “social manipulations” to “help change narrative” during the promotion of It Ends With Us.
+Lively’s lawsuit claims that Nathan delivered a plan to Baldoni that consisted of “social media mitigation,” which included “proactive fan posting” and “social manipulations” to “help change narrative” during the promotion of It Ends With Us.

-Baldoni’s lawyer, Bryan Freedman has called the allegations in Lively’s complaint “categorically false.”

 Watch Apple TV+ free for 7 days